IBM/fashion-store/README.md

 # Register with the IBM Open Banking Platform

-To authenticate your requests you need to obtain a clientId and clientSecret.
+To authenticate your requests you need to obtain a Client ID and Client Secret.

 1. If you dont have an IBMid yet, create an IBMid, https://www.ibm.com/account/us-en/signup/register.html.
 Click Continue, Proceed, Check your email for the 7-digit security code, copy-paste, Verify.